 The Crown is required to make capital contributions to the Fund in accordance with Sections 42 to 44 of the New Zealand Superannuation and Retirement Income Act 2001 (Act).
 These capital contributions are made by the Crown for investment purposes based on a percentage of Gross Domestic Product (GDP).
 Under Section 44 of the Act, the Crown is entitled to contribute lesser amounts than calculated using the formula under Section 43 of the Act.
-The Government announced in the 2009 Budget a reduction in capital contributions to the Fund.
-As a consequence, no capital contributions have been received during the current year.
-Full capital contributions are projected to resume from 2020/21 under current Treasury modelling, but this may change based on future Fiscal and Economic Updates.
+Capital contributions to the Fund are forecast at \$1.5 billion for the year to 30 June 2020.
+Capital contributions will increase over the next two years, with \$2.2 billion planned for the Fund in 2020/2021 and \$2.5 billion in 2021/2022.
+Full capital contributions are projected to resume from 2022/23 under current Treasury modelling, but this may change based on future Fiscal and Economic Updates.
 Fund capital contributions are recorded in the Prospective Statement of Changes in Public Equity.